mmatyas/pegasus-frontend/README.md

 **Building**

-You can use any Qt-compatible IDEs, eg. Qt Creator to build the project, or you can manually invoke
+You can use any Qt-compatible IDEs, eg. Qt Creator to build the project, or you can manually invoke:

 ```sh
 mkdir build && cd build